kyma-project/telemetry-manager/docs/user/03-traces.md

 ## Limitations

-- **Throughput**: Assuming an average span with 40 attributes with 64 characters,the maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
+- **Throughput**: Assuming an average span with 40 attributes with 64 characters, the maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
 If this limit is exceded, spans are refused.
 To increase the maximum throughput, manually scale out the gateway by increasing the number of replicas.
 - **Unavailability of Output**: For up to 5 minutes, a retry for data is attempted when the destination is unavailable.
 After that, data is dropped.
 - **No Guaranteed Delivery**: The used buffers are volatile.
 If the OTel collector instance crashes, trace data can be lost.
-- **Multiple TracePipeline Support**: The maximum amount of Trace Pipeline resources is 3.
+- **Multiple TracePipeline Support**: The maximum amount of TracePipeline resources is 3.
 - **System Span Filtering**: System-related spans reported by Istio are filtered out without the opt-out option, for example:
   - Any communication of applications to the Telemetry gateways
   - Any communication from the gateways to backends